Understanding Google Click Identifier (GCLID) for Better Marketing Results

 Here’s how to check it’s set up correctly, and enable auto-tagging:

-- Click the Auto-tagging section.
-To enable auto-tagging, check the box next to “Tag the URL that people click through from my ad.”
+• Auto-tagging is turned on by default.
+To turn auto-tagging off, click the box next to “Tag the URL that people click through from my ad”.

 How to automatically add GCLID to your Google Ads campaigns